RubenJnl/Conferences/Fronteers16/#Fronteers16 day one.md

 LocalStorage is depricated, only strings and synchronous.
 IndexedDB is Async and transaction based.
 "There are three pilars for the web; HTML, CSS and JS.
 You can't yank one out and expect everything to work".
- Maybe not evertything but what about accessibility?
+ Maybe not everything but what about accessibility?

+In the end: Build a better experience for the user!